rainasaajan0/rainasaajan0/README.md

 # Hi, I’m Saajan 👋

-I’m a **Cloud Engineer** working with **AWS**, focused on building and supporting **reliable data pipelines and cloud infrastructure**.

-I enjoy working close to production systems — designing pipelines, handling failures, improving monitoring, and making sure things work reliably over time.
+I work as a **Cloud Administrator**, supporting and improving **AWS infrastructure and data pipelines** used in production.

+My day-to-day work involves keeping systems reliable, monitoring what’s running, fixing issues when they occur, and gradually improving how things are built and operated.

 ---

-## What I work on
+## What I do day-to-day

-- Building **real-time and batch data pipelines** on AWS
+- Administer and support **production AWS environments**
-- Supporting **production cloud infrastructure**
-- Working with **AWS Glue, EMR, Kinesis, Lambda, S3, and Athena**
+- Monitor infrastructure and applications using **CloudWatch**
-- Monitoring systems, handling incidents, and doing root cause analysis
+- Handle incidents, troubleshoot issues, and perform **root cause analysis**
-- Improving performance and controlling cloud costs
+- Build and support **data pipelines** (real-time and batch)
+- Work closely with application, data, and platform teams

 ---

-## Tech I use regularly
+## AWS services I work with

-**Cloud & Data**
-- AWS (EC2, S3, IAM, VPC, CloudWatch)
+- Compute & Networking: EC2, VPC, IAM, Load Balancers
-- Glue, EMR, Kinesis, Lambda, Athena
+- Data & Analytics: S3, Glue, EMR, Kinesis, Athena

-**Code & Automation**
+- Automation & Ops: Lambda, CloudWatch

+---

+## Tools & skills

-- Python
+- Python (automation, ETL, utilities)
 - Bash / Shell scripting
-- SQL
+- SQL (analysis and validation)
+- Monitoring, alerting, and operational support
+- High availability and cost-aware design

 ---

-## Projects you’ll find here
+## Projects you’ll see here

-- AWS log analytics and data lake pipelines
+- Log analytics and monitoring pipelines on AWS
-- Streaming ingestion (Kinesis → S3)
+- Streaming ingestion using Kinesis
-- ETL jobs using AWS Glue
+- ETL jobs built with AWS Glue
-- Distributed batch processing with EMR
+- Batch processing workloads using EMR

-Each project focuses on **how things work in practice**, including trade-offs and operational considerations.
+Projects here focus on **how systems behave in production**, not just how to set them up.

 ---

-## How I think about cloud systems
+## How I approach cloud operations

-- Reliability comes first
-- Monitoring is as important as code
-- Automation reduces human error
-- Cost matters once systems scale
+- Stability first, improvements next
+- Automate what repeats
+- Monitor before users complain
+- Design with cost and failure in mind

 ---